no00ne/CS305-2025Spring-FinalProject/README.md

 The peer discovers peers existing in the network and periodically checks if they are alive.
 The peer must know some peers running in the network before joining it.
 The procedure of peer discovery is as follows:

-* Say “hello” to its known peers while joining the network.
+* Say `hello` to its known peers while joining the network.

-* Add a new peer to the list of known peers when receiving its “hello” message.
+* Add a new peer to the list of known peers when receiving its `hello` message.

-* Send a “ping” message to all known peers periodically.
+* Send a `ping` message to all known peers periodically.

-* Update the state of known peers while receiving “pong” messages.
+* Update the state of known peers while receiving `pong` messages.

-* Remove unresponsive peers if no “pong” messages are received before the timeout.
+* Remove unresponsive peers if no `pong` messages are received before the timeout.

 ### Part 2: Block and Transaction Generation and Verification